zaiisao/Documentation/en/cloud-recording/integration_best_practices.md

 ---
-title: Best Practices for Integrating Cloud Recording
+title: Best Practices in Integrating Cloud Recording
 description:
 platform: All Platforms
-updatedAt: Mon Aug 31 2020 07:52:04 GMT+0800 (CST)
+updatedAt: Mon Aug 31 2020 07:53:07 GMT+0800 (CST)
 ---
-# Best Practices for Integrating Cloud Recording
+# Best Practices in Integrating Cloud Recording
 To improve application robustness, Agora recommends that you do the following when integrating Cloud Recording RESTful APIs:

 ## Use dual domain names